arduino/arduino-modulino-mpy/docs/README.md

 and gyroscope values from the Modulino.
 - [pixels.py](../examples/pixels.py): This example shows how to use the ModulinoPixels class to control a set of pixels.
-- [pixels_thermo.py](../examples/pixels_thermo.py): This example shows how to use the ModulinoPixels and ModulinoThermo classes to display the temperature on a pixel strip.
+- [pixels_thermo.py](../examples/pixels_thermo.py): This example shows how to use the ModulinoPixels and ModulinoThermo classes to display the temperature on a pixel strip. temperature and altitude from the Modulino.
-- [pressure.py](../examples/pressure.py): This example shows how to use the ModulinoPressure class to read the pressure, temperature and altitude from the Modulino.
 - [thermo.py](../examples/thermo.py): This example shows how to use the ModulinoThermo class to read the temperature and humidity from the Modulino.